Table of Contents

 Plus, you’ll need all of their snow and cold weather gear.
 Here’s a post dedicated to that.

 Pack n’ Play– You may be able to find one in your hotel, but it’s not guaranteed.

 Bottles or Sippy Cups

-Stash of Snacks- Japan has some amazing food and plenty of snacks to choose from.
-But depending on how picky your kids are you might want to bring some of their favorites from home as the snacks here may not a little quirky or have odd flavors.
+Stash of Snacks- Japan has some amazing food and plenty of tasty snacks to choose from.
+But depending on the age of your kids and how picky they are, you might want to bring some of their favorites from home.
+Snacks in Japan will often look unfamiliar or have flavors Americans (especially kids) are unfamiliar with.